jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-06-10-on-covid-19-vaccines-and-treatment-june-2021.md

 He said _may_ ...
 Of course, because they would not release a vaccine that will cause short term damage to 50% of the people, or 40%, or even 20%, or 10%, I hope. :grin:

-The world was allowed to panic over the [COVID-19 infection fatality rate of 3.4%](https://fee.org/articles/modelers-were-astronomically-wrong-in-covid-19-predictions-says-leading-epidemiologist-and-the-world-is-paying-the-price).
+The world was allowed to panic over the [COVID-19 infection fatality rate of 3.4%](https://fee.org/articles/modelers-were-astronomically-wrong-in-covid-19-predictions-says-leading-epidemiologist-and-the-world-is-paying-the-price) (which was later found to be an overestimate).
 I wonder if we are allowed to panic if the same percentage of the vaccinated suffers from bad short-term effect.
-What about the same percentage suffereing from bad long-term effects?
+What about the same percentage suffering from bad long-term effects?

 Let's just hope that that will not happen.